Philippians Devotional Commentary

 Philippians 1:27

-In his letter to his brothers and sisters in Philippi, Paul reassures these believers that rather than being a hindrance to the furtherance of the gospel of Christ, his chains of imprisonment were resulting in a significant spreading of the gospel - even to the Roman guards.
+In his letter to his brothers and sisters in Philippi, Paul reassures these believers that rather than being a hindrance to the furtherance of the gospel of Christ, his chains of imprisonment were resulting in a significant spreading of the gospel, even to the Roman guards.

 The Lord Jesus Christ is Paul's joy and delight, for him to live is Christ while to die is gain.
-But Paul knew that while there was still life in his body, read more...
+But Paul knew that while there was still life in his body, his read more...

 Philippians 1:28